satorici/satori-docs/docs/README.md

 ## [Reports](reports.md)

-We process the [output](output.md) to produce [reports](reports.md) based on the [files](files.md) that were generated.
+We process the *output* to produce *reports* based on the *files* that were generated.
 We can also let you know about the difference between consecutive reports to identify whenever you are fixing -or introducing new- bugs.
-You can access your reports using on the [reports section of the Web](https://www.satori-ci.com/reports/) or with the CLI: `satori-cli report`.
+You can access your reports using on the [reports section of the Web](https://www.satori-ci.com/reports/) or with the CLI: `satori report`.

 ## Support